odysseusinc/AtlasTests/README.md

 **Requirements for running test**

-I need installed JDK and Apache Maven
+It is required to have JDK and Apache Maven

 ### Setup and configure Selenoide